MultiSafepay/docs/content/integrations/woocommerce.md

 If you change the <<glossary:order status>> to **Shipped** in your backend, the updated status is passed to your MultiSafepay dashboard automatically.

+##Styling

+###Gutenberg editor

+You can use the Gutenberg block for WooCommerce to customize your checkout.
+Note: Only redirect payment methods are supported with this checkout at the moment.

 ## Surcharges

 You can apply [surcharges](/docs/surcharges/) in the plugin when combined with a relevant third-party package.